-While social media platforms are great for connecting, I’d argue they’re even more powerful and valuable as research tools.
+While social media platforms are great for connecting, I’d argue they’re even more powerful and valuable as consumer marketing research tools.
 In fact, a few years ago, we actually uncovered a potential client’s #3 hurdle to purchase with a simple Twitter survey.

 Oh, and until we showed them our informal Twitter survey, they had NEVER considered this product attribute as a purchase hurdle.
 Yet, when they did a formal research study, BAM it came in at the #3 slot.